bartcheers/livecodingclub/README.md

 ## Features

 This repo features the new Next.js app router & server actions.
-The result is a front to back typesafe app that can be deployed at once (no need for a separate API server).
+The result is a front to back typesafe app with a 100/100 [pagespeed score](https://pagespeed.web.dev/) that can be deployed at once (no need for a separate API server).
 The app is deployed on Vercel, and uses Prisma to connect to a Postgres database.

 ## Contributing